Abusir: Pyramid of Niuserre

 Like many of the other kings of the Fifth Dynasty (Old Kingdom) of Ancient Egypt, Niuserre built his pyramid at Abusir.
 The pyramids of Sahure (possibly his uncle), Neferirkare (his father) and Neferefre (his brother) were aligned along a diagonal pointing towards Iunu (Heliopolis).
 Niuserre broke this pattern by placing his pyramid between the pyramid of Sahure and the pyramid of Neferirkare.
 This allowed him to incorporate the causeway and valley temple of his father into his own pyramid complex.
 However, it also gave him a limited area in which to build and so his pyramid is noticeably smaller than those around it.
-It is suggested that Niuserre used some of the masonry from the sun temple of Sahure to build his pyramid complex and may even have set the obelisk at the centre of the sun temple in his complex.

 His pyramid would have been around fifty two meters high when completed and had a base of seventy nine square meters.
 It was built with a slope of around fifty two degrees.
 The pyramid core was composed of seven steps of limestone and the sides of the pyramid were clad with fine limestone.